 💡 Shameless plug: Our consulting interview prep can help build your skills

-Let's walk through an example M&A case to illustrate how the framework we've introduced might be applied in practice.
+Let's walk through another example M&A case to illustrate how the framework we've introduced might be applied in practice.
 We'll lay out the thought process a candidate would be expected to demonstrate in a case interview.
 Here's our prompt:

 Our first step is to consider why Edu Co. is pursuing an acquisition.
 From the prompt, we can see that they're an established business looking to acquire a newer entry to the market.
 Edu Co. has focused on their core capabilities - content and printing - but has not invested in a digital product.